 While that means we know a lot about the laws and projects relating to our national forests, it also means our hiking boots have covered a lot of ground in the Southern Appalachian Mountains, and we’ve had the chance to explore some of our region’s most rewarding trails and views.

-For outdoors lovers across the country, the Southern Appalachian Mountains are a premiere destination for escape, exploration and adventure.
-Spanning millions of acres from Virginia to Alabama, the national forests and parks that blanket our Southern Appalachian Mountains are the largest continual track of public lands east of the Mississippi River.
-With more than half of the U.S. population living within an eight-hour drive of Southern Appalachia, this area's iconic trails and peaks offer abundant opportunities for hiking, camping, fishing and other recreational activities.
+The Southern Appalachians are a premiere destination for escape, exploration, and adventure.
+Spanning millions of acres from Virginia to Alabama, the national forests and parks that blanket them are the largest continual track of public lands east of the Mississippi River.
+With more than half of the U.S. population living within an eight-hour drive of Southern Appalachia, this area's iconic trails and peaks offer abundant opportunities for hiking, camping, fishing, sightseeing, picnicking, swimming and loads of other outdoor activities.

 This long and challenging out-and-back trail rewards hikers’ perseverance and endurance with spectacular views from the ridgeline of Cold Mountain.
 It’s a technical and demanding six-hour hike through diverse forestland, with lots of water crossings, rocky terrain and some steep elevation changes.
 The trail takes hikers through parts of the Shining Rock Wilderness, North Carolina’s largest wilderness area.
 Hikers familiar with the trail warn that the descent can be even more difficult than the ascent.
 There are campsites along the trial for those who prefer backpacking to a day trip.